Clendon, Dr Jill

 Jill Clendon initially enrolled in a Bachelor of Arts majoring in Political Science and Scandinavian Studies at the University of Auckland.
 At university, she joined the ski club and spent four New Zealand summers working as a ski patroller in Lake Tahoe.
 Working at a summer camp for girls she identified she enjoyed working with the camp nurse and decided to move back to New Zealand to study nursing.
 She completed her Diploma of Comprehensive Nursing at Waikato Polytechnic; registering February 1994.

 After graduating, she returned to the States, working as a paediatric nurse in Colorado and Alaska before moving back to New Zealand to work in paediatrics at Starship Hospital in Auckland.
+She enrolled in a Masters of Philosophy (Nursing), shortly afterward moving to work in the community as a public health nurse.

-While working as a public health nurse in the community she enrolled in a Master of Nursing at Massey University, giving birth to her first child on the last day of collecting data for her thesis.
+While working as a public health nurse in the community she gave birth to her first child on the last day of collecting data for her thesis.
 After she finished her thesis, she taught in Massey University’s postgraduate nursing programme for eight years.
 She had her second child and completed her PhD.
-She has taught at both undergraduate and post graduate levels with a specific interest in primary health care and child and family health.
+She has taught at both undergraduate and post graduate levels with a specific interest in nursing history, primary health care and child and family health.

 From July 2008 to May 2010 Jill worked at Nelson Marlborough Institute of Technology in the Bachelor of Nursing programme as a Senior Academic - lecturing and curriculum development